Arhamjain1/Spotify_Terraform_AI/README.md

 ### `ai_curation.py` - super-strict prompt (USE AS-IS IF YOU HAVE GEMINI)

-This file exists in your repo already; here is the *super-strict* prompt snippet used by the script:
+This file exists in the repo already; here is the *super-strict* prompt snippet used by the script:

 ```python
 prompt = f"""